 Many previously unevangelized peoples are experiencing spiritual first fruits and in some cases breakthrough.
 There are too many to list, but some of the more prominent peoples to experience such include Shaikh (Bengali), Vietnamese, Burmese, Pashtun, Persian, Iraqi Arab, Bhil, Gond, Khmer, Kazakh, Kurd and Kyrgyz.
 Additionally, significant Christian growth has occurred in several clusters of smaller peoples, such as in the region of North Vietnam-Laos-Myanmar-Yunnan Province in China and in Western China-Nepal.

 China is in the midst of amazing changes.
-Beyond the economic shift that has lifted hundreds of millions out of poverty, beyond the positive changes that the further opening of the country has brought, the Church in China is signalling a massive change in this, the world's largest population.
+Beyond the economic shift that has lifted hundreds of millions out of poverty, beyond the positive changes that the further opening of the country brought, the Church in China is signalling a massive change in this, the world's second largest population.
 Christians in China now almost certainly exceed 100 million.
 They are present in all regions of the country and come from all walks of life.
 They love their country and have ambitious visions to see it transformed by the power of the gospel.
-The government, traditionally a ruthless persecutor of the Church, now recognizes the positive social impact Christians can make and increasingly accepts the reality that the Church in China is there to stay - and will play a major role in shaping the country's future.
+The government has seemingly returned to a policy of increasing persecution after a season of moving toward openness.
+But there is no denying the positive social impact Christians can make.
+The reality is that the Church in China is here to stay - and will play a major role in shaping the country's future.

 India is experiencing its own extraordinary harvest.
 Much of this is happening among the Dalits, the Untouchables outside of the caste system.
 Due to continuing persecution, social mores and the systemic discrimination that occurs against those who become Christian, the reported growth of Christianity is very modest compared to what is more likely to be reality.
 The compassionate ministry to Dalits and Tribal peoples demonstrates the compassion of God and generates a phenomenal response that ministries cannot keep up with.
 But increasingly, inroads are also being made into the fast-growing middle classes, the upper castes and into previously unreached areas such as Uttar Pradesh and Bihar.